 What the Document Must Include

-A health care power of attorney is one of the most important documents in any estate plan.
-It gives someone you trust the legal authority to make medical decisions on your behalf when you cannot speak for yourself.
-Arizona law sets specific requirements to ensure the document is valid.
+A medical power of attorney is one of the most important documents in any estate plan.
+It gives someone you trust the legal authority to make medical care decisions on your behalf when you cannot speak for yourself.
+Under the Arizona Revised Statutes, specific legal requirements must be met for the document to be valid.

 A person who is an adult may designate another adult individual or other adult individuals to make health care decisions on that person's behalf or to provide funeral and disposition arrangements in the event of the person's death by executing a written health care power of attorney.

 A.R.S. § 36-3221(A)The document must contain clear language showing intent to create a health care power of attorney.
 It must be dated and signed (or marked) by the person creating it.
-And it must be either notarized or witnessed by at least one adult who can confirm that the signer appeared to be of sound mind and free from duress at the time of signing.
+And it must be either notarized or witnessed by at least one adult.
+The witness must confirm that the signer appeared to be of sound mind and free from pressure at the time of signing.

 Who Cannot Serve as a Witness

-Arizona places restrictions on who can witness a health care power of attorney.
-The witness cannot be the person named as the health care agent, and cannot be someone directly involved in providing health care to the principal at the time of signing.
+Arizona places restrictions on who can witness this document.
+The witness cannot be the person named as the health care agent.
+The witness also cannot be someone directly involved in providing health care to the principal at the time of signing.

 If a health care power of attorney is witnessed by only one person, that person may not be related to the principal by blood, marriage or adoption and may not be entitled to any part of the principal's estate by will or by operation of law at the time that the power of attorney is executed.

 A.R.S. § 36-3221(D)These restrictions exist to protect against undue influence.
 If you use only one witness instead of a notary, that witness must be someone with no personal stake in your estate.
-A notarized document avoids this limitation entirely, which is one reason most estate planning professionals recommend notarization.
+A notarized document avoids this limitation entirely.
+That is one reason most estate planning professionals recommend notarization.

 One additional safeguard: a person whose fiduciary license has been suspended or revoked under A.R.S.
-14-5651 cannot serve as your agent unless they are related to you by blood, adoption, or marriage.
+14-5651 cannot serve as your agent.
+The exception is if they are related to you by blood, adoption, or marriage.